 - Wilderness Character Monitoring – Not included in this report.

-Each team had a team leader and at least one agency advisor.
+Each team had a team leader and at least one agency adviser.
 These mentors provided invaluable direction and input to the student teams.
 In addition to preparation of this report we held a final close-out meeting with agency managers and others to present the results of the project and deliver the final report.

 ORGANIZATION OF THE REPORT